gemc/docs/webPage/source/documentation/tutorials/1/myFirstp4.rst

 	:align: center

-Go ahead and hit the "Run" button to shoot a 1 GeV electron:
+Hit the "Run" button to shoot a 1 GeV electron:

 .. figure:: fig2.png